 \subsection{GAN for Audio Textures}

-While our framework can be applied to derive attribute guidance vectors for both Progressive GANs or StyleGANs for audio, in this paper we demonstrate this using StyleGAN2~\cite{karras2020analyzing} trained on audio textures.
-A StyleGAN2's generator can be modeled as a function $G(.)$ that maps a $\delta-$dimensional latent space $z\subseteq\mathit{Z}, z\in\mathbb{R}^{\delta_z}$ to the higher dimensional spectrogram space $s\subseteq\mathcal{S}, s\in\mathbb{R}^{f\times t}$, such that $s = G(z)$.
-Here ${\delta_z}$ is the dimensionality of the $\mathit{Z}$ space and $f$, $t$ are the number of frequency channels and time frames of the generated spectrogram respectively.
-StyleGANs further learn an intermediate representation $w\subseteq\mathcal{W}, w\in\mathbb{R}^{\delta_w}$ between that of $\mathit{Z}$ and $\mathcal{S}$ via a mapping network $G_m(.)$ which further disentangles factors of variation as compared to the latent $\mathit{Z}$ space.
-Further, a synthesis network $G_s(.)$ maps the $w$ vector to the spectrogram $\mathcal{S}$ space.
-Our framework and method operates in the $\mathcal{W}$ space to find semantically meaningful directions for controllability.
+While our framework can be applied to derive attribute guidance vectors within the latent space of any pre-trained generative model, such as Variational Autoencoders~\cite{esling2018generative}, Progressive GANs~\cite{nistal2020drumgan}, or StyleGANs for audio, in this paper, we demonstrate this using StyleGAN2~\cite{karras2020analyzing} trained on audio textures.
+Figure~\ref{fig:archdiag} (a) shows a schematic of a StyleGAN2's generator.
+We have excluded the discriminator section of StyleGAN2 in the schematic for brevity.
+Overall, a StyleGAN2's generator can be modeled as a function $G(.)$ that maps a latent space $\mathcal{Z}$, where $\mathbf{z}\in\mathbb{R}^{\delta_z}$, to the higher dimensional spectrogram space $\mathbf{S}\in\mathbb{R}^{f\times t}$, such that $\mathbf{S} = G(\mathbf{z})$.
+Here ${\delta_z}$ is the dimensionality of the $\mathcal{Z}$ space, and $f$, $t$ are the number of frequency channels and time frames of the generated spectrogram, respectively.
+StyleGANs further learn an intermediate representation $\mathcal{W}$, where $\mathbf{w}\in\mathbb{R}^{\delta_w}$, between that of $\mathcal{Z}$ and $\mathcal{S}$ via a mapping network $G_m(.)$.
+This intermediate latent space further disentangles factors of variation as compared to the latent $\mathcal{Z}$ space~\cite{karras2020analyzing}.
+Further, a synthesis network $G_s(.)$ maps the $\mathbf{w}$ vector to a spectrogram $\mathbf{S}$.
+A StyleGAN's intermediate $\mathcal{W}$ latent space is considered to be more disentangled, in terms of the various factors of variation in the training data, than its $\mathcal{Z}$ space~\cite{karras2019style}.
+We thus operate our framework and method in the intermediate latent space $\mathcal{W}$ to find semantically meaningful directions for controllability during generation.